BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-10-Instagram.md

 # Exploring Your Options
 These options Instagram gives you are bad.
 Like, really bad.
-I put together a handy chart of what these options actually do for you + documented the current UI options/warnings Instagram provides in these critical slections.
+I put together a handy chart of what these options actually do for you + documented the current UI options/warnings Instagram provides in these critical selections.

 **Objective:**
 Remove someone from a DM group chat.